-Regardless of skin type, prevention is key when it comes to acne scarring.
+Regardless of skin type, acne scar prevention is key.
 Whether you have acne-prone skin or deal with the occasional breakout, anyone with an acne lesion can develop scarring.
 If you’re looking for ways to alleviate the appearance of acne scars and avoid future acne scarring, use these tips to keep your skin smooth and clear.

 Preventing Acne Scars